brennerm/brennerm.github.io/_posts/k3s-vs-minikube-vs-kind/2019-12-05-minikube-vs-kind-vs-k3s.md

 From a user perspective minikube is a very beginner friendly tool.
 You start the cluster using `minikube start`, wait a few minutes and your `kubectl` is ready to go.
 To specify a Kubernetes version you can use the `--kubernetes-version` flag.
 A list of supported versions can be found [here](https://minikube.sigs.k8s.io/docs/reference/configuration/kubernetes/).

-If you are new to Kubernetes the first class support for it's dashboard that minikube offers may help you.
+If you are new to Kubernetes the first class support for its dashboard that minikube offers may help you.
 With a simple `minikube dashboard` the application will open up giving you a nice overview of everything that is going on in your cluster.
-This is being achieved my [minikube's addon system](https://minikube.sigs.k8s.io/docs/tasks/addons/) that helps you integrating things like, [Helm](https://helm.sh/), [Nvidia GPUs](https://developer.nvidia.com/kubernetes-gpu) and an [image registry](https://docs.docker.com/registry/) with your cluster.
+This is being achieved by [minikube's addon system](https://minikube.sigs.k8s.io/docs/tasks/addons/) that helps you integrating things like, [Helm](https://helm.sh/), [Nvidia GPUs](https://developer.nvidia.com/kubernetes-gpu) and an [image registry](https://docs.docker.com/registry/) with your cluster.

 ## kind